axibase/batch-viewer/README.md

 ![](images/data-insert.png)

-Copy contents of the below files one by one into the Commands area and click Send.
+Copy contents of the below files with sample data into the Commands area and click Send one by one.

 - [assets.txt](sample-data/assets.txt)
 - [temperature-1.txt](sample-data/temperature-1.txt)